mongodb-developer/SocialStats/README.md

    1. Run the [Travis CI IP Whitelister](https://github.com/mongodb-developer/Travic-CI-IP-Address-Whitelister) so Travis CI can access your database hosted on Atlas.
    1. Add your repo to Travis CI (you may need to sign out and sign back in to see the repo in your list of repos).
    1. Add the variables described in [Project Variables](#project-variables) to your build's Environment Variables.
-   1. Disable `build on pushed pull requests` since Stitch will not deploy on PRs.
+   1. Disable `build on pushed pull requests` since Realm will not deploy on PRs.
 If you left this option enabled, your tests would be running against an old deployment.

 ### Configuring Production